Introduction to R for Public Health Researchers

 Previous exposure to hypothesis testing, statistical modeling, and using a statistical package.
 Must be prepared to bring a laptop to class.

 Provides “hands-on” training for analyzing data in the R statistical software package, a popular open-source solution for data analysis and visualization.
 Covers data input/output, data management and manipulation, and constructing useful and informative graphics.
-Geared towards individuals who have never used R but have some experience with another statistical package like STATA, SPSS, or SAS.
-Consists of a 90 minute “interactive” lecture followed by a 2 hour lab, where students apply the skills taught in the lecture to real data.
+Geared towards individuals who have never used R or have a little familiarity.

 - Learning Objectives: